 Bio – Joseph Grima

-Joseph Grima is an architect, curator, researcher and editor who divides his time between Milan and Eindhoven.
-He is the creative director at Design Academy Eindhoven and the chief curator of design at Triennale di Milano.
-He is founder and partner at Space Caviar, an architecture and research practice operating at the intersection of design, technology, critical theory and the public realm.
-The studio produces built work, publications, exhibitions and films, which have been presented at the Venice Biennale of Architecture, Vitra Design Museum, the Victoria & Albert Museum, the Metropolitan Museum of Art, and the Barbican, among others.
+Joseph Grima is an architect, curator, researcher and journalist who divides his time between Milan and Eindhoven.
+He is the creative director of the Design Academy Eindhoven and the curator for design, fashion and craft at the Milan Triennial.
+He is also the founder and partner of Space Caviar, an architecture and research practice operating at the intersection of design, technology, critical theory, and urban planning.
+The agency produces architecture, publications, exhibitions and films, which have been presented, for example, at the Venice Biennale of Architecture, the Vitra Design Museum, the Victoria and Albert Museum, the Metropolitan Museum of Art, and the Barbican.

-Grima was previously the editor-in-chief of Domus magazine, and director of Storefront for Art and Architecture, an independent gallery in New York City.
-In 2014, he was appointed co-curator of the first Chicago Architecture Biennial, the largest exhibition of contemporary architecture in the history of North America, and in 2012, he co-directed the first Istanbul Design Biennial.
-He is also the artistic director of Matera European Capital of Culture 2019.
+Grima previously worked as the editor-in-chief of the architecture and design magazine, Domus, and the director of Storefront for Art and Architecture, an independent gallery in New York.
+In 2014, he was appointed the co-curator of the first Chicago Architecture Biennial, which is the largest exhibition of contemporary architecture in the history of North America.
+In 2012, he was the co-director of the first Istanbul Design Biennial.
+He was also the artistic director of Matera’s European Capital of Culture 2019 project.

-He has taught and lectured widely at universities in Europe, Asia and America, including Strelka Institute of Media, Architecture and Design in Moscow, under the direction of Rem Koolhaas.
-He has served on numerous international juries, including the jury of the Venice Architecture Biennale in 2010, directed by Kazuyo Sejima.
+Grima has taught and lectured widely at universities in Europe, Asia and America, including the Strelka Institute of Media, Architecture and Design in Moscow, under the tutelage of Rem Koolhaas.
+He has served on the juries of numerous international events, including the 2010 Venice Biennale of Architecture, which was directed by Kazuyo Sejima.